HIGH SCHOOL LEADERSHIP

 First-time interns will also have a 15-minute interview with a PVTC staff member so that we can get to know you better.

-Internship applications are due March 17th and decisions will be released by April 14th.
+Internship applications are due March 3rd.
 We aim to match students to the roles and responsibilities that will cater to their interests and offer new skills, while also supporting the needs of every camp.

 -

-Intern training will be on Saturday, June 7th.
-First-time interns will attend from 10 am - 4 pm, and returning interns will attend from 12 pm - 4 pm.
+Intern Training will take place on Thursday, June 11th.
+First-time interns should tentatively plan to attend from 10 am - 3 pm, while returning interns should plan to attend from 12 pm - 3 pm.
 Snacks will be provided, but interns should bring their own lunches.
+This training is mandatory.
+We ask that you do everything you can to attend.

 -